bryce-klinker/react-native-tutorial/README.md

     1. `yarn eject`
 1. Deleted app.json
     1. This file isn't needed since we aren't using expo.
+1. Installed node as a dependency
+    1. `yarn add node@9.11.0`
+        1. react-native is incompatible with node version 10 (Latest) if we install node as a dependency we can get around this without using nvm or some other solution.

 # What is here?